Asynchronous Video Interviews change Flexible Shift Hiring

 • Mobile compatibility.
 A seamless mobile recording experience is essential for hourly applicants.

 • Configurable question types.
-Allow a mix of situational, availability and competency questions.
+Allow a mix of situational, availability, and competency questions.

 • Automated prompts and reminders.
 These increase completion without extra recruiter time.